arpit3210/arpit3210/README.md

 - 📝 I regularly write articles on LinkedIn [https://www.linkedin.com/in/arpitweb3/](https://www.linkedin.com/in/arpitweb3/)

-- 💬 Ask me about **I'm CTO and Blockchain Developer with a vast experience in the Blockchain WEB3 ecosystem, NFTs, Defi, and Stable Coins.
+- 💬 Ask me about **I'm Blockchain Developer with a vast experience in the Blockchain WEB3 ecosystem, NFTs, Defi, and Stable Coins.
 I possess an in-depth understanding of writing smart contracts in solidity and developing Dapps.
 With my extensive knowledge, I have successfully developed several production-based projects in the field of Blockchain development.**

 - 📫 How to reach me **arpitsinghthakur321@gmail.com**